groc-prog/pyneo4j-ogm/README.md

 ## Todo's and missing features <a name="todos-and-missing-features"></a>

 - [ ] Add more tests
+- [ ] Improve documentation and fix typos
 - [ ] Add bookmark support
 - [ ] Add migrations
 - [ ] Add support for Pydantic v2